KansasCityWomeninTechnology/cocktails-worksheets/docs/css/03-selectors/README.md

    ```

    > [!TIP]
-   > Feel free to choose different color if you'd like.
+   > Feel free to choose a different color if you'd like.
 You can always zoom in to have a closer look.
    > Check out [keyboard shortcuts](../../keyboard-shortcuts/) for `Zoom in` and `Zoom out` shortcuts.

 2. View your site in **Chrome**.
 Do you see the color of your header change?